 New Earswick Good Life Initiative

-The New Earswick Good Life Initiative will take place during 2011/13 and will help residents find smart ways to make the most of the people, places and resources around them.
-Working in collaboration with teams of local residents and York in Transition, the initiative will provide a series of challenges and events that cover the themes of home, living environment and wellbeing.
+The New Earswick Good Life Initiative took place during 2011/13 and sought to help residents find smart ways to make the most of the people, places and resources around them.
+Working in collaboration with teams of local residents and York in Transition, the initiative provided a series of challenges and events covering the themes of home, living environment and wellbeing.

-The initiative is designed to help residents make the most of their home, community and environment and to find and enjoy local produce, travel in cheaper, healthier ways and use energy more efficiently.
-It will connect local residents with the people and skills needed to live a healthier, happier, handier life in New Earswick.
+The initiative was designed to help residents make the most of their home, community and environment and to find and enjoy local produce, travel in cheaper, healthier ways and use energy more efficiently.
+It connected local residents with the people and skills needed to live a healthier, happier, handier life in New Earswick.

 Video of the launch event.